 I have lived much longer than I ever expected to, and I believe in that worn out saying; "If I knew I was gonna live this long I would have taken better care of myself!"

 That was then, this is now.
-I survived a horrible full-year long withdrawal mess in 2005 when I abruptly stopped taking all the 13 prescribed meds I was on, which included 240mg of Methadone.
+I survived a horrible full-year long withdrawal mess in 2005 when I abruptly stopped taking all the 13 prescribed meds I was on, which included 240mg of Methadone daily.
 In fact, one Dr. called me "The Miracle Man" just for the Methadone part of that.
 It took almost 3-years to really recover.
 I came out of that with RLS and my eyes will never be the same when it comes to sensitivity to light.
 It's 2012 and I still feel the after affects of this hideous hell ride.

+I have lived the life of an addict and still label myself as such for once you are, you are.
+I was therefore I am.
 I am a big believer in Recovery, the fact that I came through what I have done is all the proof needed.
-I have no compassion for people who continue to abuse and/or sell their prescriptions and/or support the street drug trade because of how difficult all that has made it on those of us who have a legitimate need for pain medication, and because this traffic is screwing up our youth, many of whom have barely tasted life.
+I have no compassion for people who abuse and/or sell their prescriptions and/or support the street drug trade because of how difficult all that has made it on those of us who have a legitimate need for pain medication, and because this traffic is screwing up our youth, many of whom have barely tasted life.

 Answers/Comments written by balbanese